Edgar-Donk/tkinter.ttk.style/docs/01basics.rst

-Buttons, in common with several other widgets, have what we call states, for example when a cursor passes over the widget its state changes to active, so we have just seen how the ttk button's state together with the theme affects its appearance.
+Buttons, in common with several other widgets, have what we call states, for example when a cursor passes over the widget its state changes to active, so we have just seen how the ttk button's state together with the theme used affects its appearance.

 Script 01two_buttons.py